[ (**) PHOTOS COURTESY OF JIM TESTA]

 “Squirrelbait” is vaguely redneck slang meaning “nuts” (as in “crazy”)

-Squirrel Bait were a bunch of very (very) young guys playing a loud, basically fast music, which can be traced back to the “punk” genre, even if escaping many of its musical cliches.
-The band was founded on Halloween night, October 31, 1982, in Louisville, Kentucky by David Grubbs, one of the most inspiring and influential guitar player and musician over the last 30 years (just check at his discogs page to have an idea about it), and now a College professor at Brooklyn College.
-Of course, many great musicians joined him (some random people like Brian McMahan, Peter Searcy, Ben Daughtrey, Britt Walford, Clark Johnson do ring some bells?).
-The years following the disbandment of Squirrel Bait saw the growth of a true LEGEND reguarding them – despite some huge indie music people had for sure noticed them, I’d mention only Hüsker Dü (do I really need to link their discogs page?) among the others.
+Squirrel Bait were a bunch of very (very) young guys playing loud, fast music, which can be traced back to the “punk” genre, even if escaping many of its musical cliches.
+The band was founded on Halloween night, October 31, 1982, in Louisville, Kentucky by David Grubbs, one of the most inspiring and influential guitar player and musician over the last 30 years (just check at his Discogs page to have an idea about it), and now a College professor at Brooklyn College.
+Of course, many great musicians joined him (some random people like Brian McMahan, Peter Searcy, Ben Daughtrey, Britt Walford, Clark Johnson, ring some bells?).
+The years following the disbandment of Squirrel Bait saw the growth of a true LEGEND regarding them – despite some huge indie musicians had for sure noticed them, such as Hüsker Dü.

-Everyone into his/her favourite 90s US band, looking back in the past life of the members, would most probably find some direct or indirect relationship with the Squirrel Bait band.
-This must mean something, you know.
-The stunning fact about their records, however, is that none of them members was over 19 in any of their recordings.
-What is ‘emotionally’ depicted in their tracks is some ghost of a forgotten-not-so-forgotten sunset-by-the-beach adolescence (it would be superficial to associate it to Peter Searcy’s rough vocals only) that keeps being a heavy presence in one’s adult life.
-Problem is, there are no traces of seaside within hundreds of kms around Louisville, where the band was born and used to play.
-Even more inexplicable, the average age of the band’s members was VERY low, as said.
-They WERE teens indeed, how is it however possible to capture so accurately a mournful feeling and put it in a record, allowing it to be felt 30 years later unblemished?
-How did they manage to become profoundly mature in songwriting and playing, at that age?
-How come each single track sound so raw and violent, original and essentially unheard before, emotional and heartbreaking at the same time?
-It is still mostly a mistery to us.
-Meaning that, the fact intrigues and amuzes us much.
-Let’s never forget that we’re dealing with MEN, of course, so – well, we guess it should sound like a reccomandation to ourselves mostly – we’d like to ‘break’ some of this mistery and magic about it, by asking few questions to David Grubbs the founder.
+Everyone into his/her favorite 90s US band, looking back to the members’ past life, would most probably find some direct or indirect relationship with Squirrel Bait.
+What is ‘emotionally’ depicted in their tracks is some ghost of forgotten-not-so-forgotten sunset-by-the-beach adolescence (it would be superficial to associate it to Peter Searcy’s rough vocals only) that keeps being a heavy presence in one’s adult life.
+The problem is, there are no traces of seaside within hundreds of km around Louisville, where the band was born and used to play.
+Even more inexplicable, the average age of the band’s members was VERY low, below 19 yo even.
+They WERE teens indeed, how is it however possible to so accurately capture a mournful feeling and put it in a record, allowing it to be felt 30 years later unchanged?
+How did they manage to become profoundly mature in songwriting and playing at that age?
+How come every single track sound so raw and violent, original and essentially unheard before, emotional and heartbreaking at the same time?
+It is still mostly a mystery to us.

 ‘Sixteen years of a sixteen year life’